 Ok, you can see I was pretty casual with the basic directions here.
 That’s ’cause it’s a very forgiving medium, so have some fun with it!
 Most of these tutorials have their own take on the directions as well.

-From Pam at ‘House of Hawthornes’, everything about making hypertufa containers.
+First of all, from Pam at ‘House of Hawthornes‘, everything about making hypertufa containers.
 Make sure you take note at what she used for molds… Ok, just trust me, it works!

 Learn to make a hypertufa planter from ‘Gardeners Supply‘.
 As you can see, they used theirs for a container water garden!